-Total project cost \$9,000.00
+\$9,000.00

-Total MRRC funds requested \$7,000.00
+\$7,000.00

-Other project funding (specify) \$560.00 in kind, \$1440.00 cach, misc. material cost unknown
+\$385.00 in kind, \$1615.00 cash

 Attachment checklist

 - 1. Description of the problem or situation to be addressed and how the proposed project will remedy the problem.
 A superior project description will thoroughly address each category of the Committee's Evaluation Criteria. - 2.
 Map of the project area. - 3.
 Cost estimate.
 Itemization of expenditures is encouraged.
 Include cost sharing if applicable.